 - Guest chefs may be present to demonstrate how to use some of the fruits and vegetables that can be found at various vendor booths.
 Guest chefs need to complete and return the Application for Guest Chef Food Demonstrations prior to preparing any food items.
 Working together, the market master, vendors, guest chefs, and Health District will be able to provide consumers with excellent products in a safe and healthy manner.

 Most food service establishments are inspected at least four times each year.
 The number of annual inspections is determined by the type of food that is served or sold.
 The State Public Health Code determines the content of each inspection; a State Form is used to score the results of each inspection.
 If necessary, a schedule for correction of outstanding violations is issued.
 For the State and local health codes that regulate food service, click below:

 The physical layout and characteristics of a food service establishment have much to do with wholesomeness of the food served or sold at the establishment.

-To make certain that equipment and layout of food service establishments meets code requirements, the Health District requires a physical plan review for any new establishment opening in Westport or Weston.
+To make certain that equipment and layout of food service establishments meets code requirements, the Health District requires a physical plan review for any new establishment opening in Westport, Weston, or Easton.
 This plan review is intended to make certain that the kitchens, refrigeration and hot holding appliances, and sanitary facilities can be cleaned, can hold proper temperatures, and are of commercial grade.

 Establishments that wish to modify their physical facilities are also required to obtain a plan review permit.
 See plan review permits.